AirTag Range & Accuracy

 GPS trackers have "range" equal to wherever cellular service exists.
 That is broader than AirTag's relay-network coverage in genuinely remote areas, and equal in most populated regions.

-But GPS trackers pay for that range with battery life (hours vs a year), cost ($150+ vs $29), and ongoing subscription fees.
+But GPS trackers pay for that range with battery life (hours vs a year), cost ($150+ per unit plus cellular), and ongoing subscription fees.
 For assets that live in populated areas, AirTag range is effectively identical to GPS range for the questions most businesses care about.

 See the AirTag vs GPS tracker comparison for a deeper look at when each is the right choice.